NVIDIA/gontainer/README.md

 ### Service Functions

 The **Service Function** is a specialized form of service optimized for simpler tasks.
-Instead of returning an concrete type object or an interface, the service factory returns a function that conforms to `func() error` type.
+Instead of returning a concrete type object or an interface, the service factory returns a function that conforms to `func() error` type.

 The function serves two primary roles: